 Is your dog making a honking, goose-like cough?
 Collapsing trachea is a disease most commonly seen in older, toy-breed dogs.
-The disease tends to present as a honking or a goose-like cough which occurs at first after exercise, excitement, eating or drinking, or when rubbed over the throat/neck.
+The disease tends to present as a honking or a goose-like cough, which occurs at first after exercise, excitement, eating or drinking, or when rubbed over the throat/neck.
 However, over time the disease can progress to constantly coughing throughout the day and night.
 The cough is dry, non-productive in nature, and may be accompanied by abnormal breathing patterns or exercise intolerance.
-In the following article, I will discuss collapsing tracheas in dogs as well as common testing and treatment options.
+In the following article, I will discuss collapsing tracheae in dogs as well as common testing and treatment options.

-Collapsing Trachea is really a disease of the cartilage which comprises the rings of the trachea, the tube which carries the air that your pet breathes down the throat and towards your pet’s lungs.
+Collapsing trachea is really a disease of the cartilage which comprises the rings of the trachea, the tube which carries the air that your pet breathes down the throat and towards your pet’s lungs.
 Over time, dogs with a collapsing trachea will have these C-Shaped rings of cartilage weaken, causing a flattening of the trachea.
 The result is often a honking-goose like cough which progresses slowly over time.
 Dogs with collapsing trachea may have other concurrent diseases including heart disease and laryngeal paralysis, and they may be at a greater risk of acquiring upper airway infections.

 While the exact cause of why these cartilage rings weaken and collapse is unknown, there are several theories proposed.
-Genetic predisposition, nutritional deficiencies including Glucosamine/Chondroitin, excessive barking, other systemic or upper airway disease, and even prior trauma or smoke inhalation are proposed causes.
+Genetic predisposition, nutritional deficiencies including Glucosamine/Chondroitin, excessive barking, other systemic or upper airway disease, and even prior trauma or smoke inhalation are all proposed causes.

 Several breeds of dogs are predisposed to developing a collapsing trachea including the Yorkshire Terrier, Toy Poodle, Chihuahua, Pomeranian, and Shih Tzu.
-It is most commonly a disease of middle age to older small breed dogs although young dogs can also be affected.
+It is most commonly a disease of middle age to older small breed dogs, although young dogs can also be affected.